ARTICLE XI. VOTING PROCEDURES

 5) Closing the house, gathering materials and distributing awards.

-F. National Speech and Debate Association NSDA Points: Judge/Scorer(s) will evaluate each speech given by congressperson a scale of 1 to 6 with 6 being the highest.
+Judge/Scorer(s) will evaluate each speech given by congressperson on a scale of 1 to 6 with 6 being the highest.
 This score will be used to assign NSDA Points to all who are not ranked.
 A first place will receive 16 NSDA points, second 14, third 12, fourth 10, fifth 8, and all others from 1 to 7 depending on how many speeches each has given.
-For the Senate, add two points to each category.
+For the Senate, add 2 points to each category.

-5) Rounds 1 and 2 shall be paired randomly.
+D. Rounds 1 and 2 shall be paired randomly.
 Every wildcard entry shall receive a bye in either Round 1 or Round 2.
-Debates are paired randomly in the tabulation software, avoiding wild-card entries hitting each other in Rounds 1 and 2.
+Debates are paired randomly, avoiding wild-card entries hitting each other in Rounds 1 and 2.

 - Debaters must have a ballot count record of 7-3, 8-2, or 9-1.